gurdiga/mocha-html-dot-reporter/README.md

 ### Tests

 Yes, this is a test reporter that has tests itself!
-8-)

-Just open `tests.html` in the browser (You need to be on-line because tge test runner comes from a CDN. -- I wanted to keep the source code as lean as possible.)
+8-) Just open `tests.html` in the browser.